zerogravitylabs/hack-the-valley-2018/README.md

 1100

-Please upload both yout model and your final precitions to this dropbox: https://www.dropbox.com/request/h3b72heocloImUtkHiEf
+Please upload both your model and your final precitions.

+For helping us processing the submission name the file containing the model:

+teamname-model

+and the preidction

+teamname-prediction

+Submit both to this dropbox: https://www.dropbox.com/request/h3b72heocloImUtkHiEf